Benedict Uloko

 Benedict Uloko (born 19 March 1984) is a Nigerian weightlifter competing in the 85 kg category.

+Biography

 He competed at the 2007 All-Africa Games, but did not finish.

 At the 2008 African Championships he won overall gold with a total of 341 kg.

 He competed in Weightlifting at the 2008 Summer Olympics in the 85 kg category finishing 13th with 339 kg.

-At the Commonwealth Games, he won the bronze medal for Nigeria, just being beaten by Scotland's Peter Kirkbride.
+At the 2010 Commonwealth Games, he won the bronze medal for Nigeria, just being beaten by Scotland's Peter Kirkbride.